AnuruddhSin/Ecommerece-Data-Analytics/README.md

 ## E-commerce Data Analytics

 Welcome to the E-commerce Data Analytics project!
-This repository contains code and data for analyzing e-commerce transactions and creating insightful dashboards.
+This repository contains code and data for analyzing e-commerce transactions and creating insightful dashboards using Power BI.
 The goal of this project is to provide a comprehensive overview of e-commerce data, helping businesses and analysts derive actionable insights.

 ### Project Structure